wpilibsuite/wpilib-ws-robot-romi/firmware/README.md

 Once this is done, your hardware is ready for use.
 Read ahead for instructions on how to install the firmware on the board.

-## Firmware
-The `wpilib-ws-romi.ino` file contains the firmware for the reference robot.
-You can use the Arduino IDE to upload it.

-The firmware uses a modified version of the `Servo` library.
-The built in `Servo` library uses `timer1` on the 32U4, which interferes with some of the other peripherals on the board.
-Thus we have included a version of `Servo` that uses `timer3` instead, and is named `ServoT3`.

-To use this in the Arduino IDE, copy the `ServoT3` folder from `firmware/libs` into your `~/Arduino/libraries` folder.

 ## Pin Mappings
 For simplicity, we provide a hardcoded mapping of WPILib channels/devices to a subset of the IO pins available on the Romi.